 Tim: My advice to a budding home improvement superstar:

 and be selfless.
 Do NOT focus on money.
 Money will come by default if you become selfless.

 BMoxie: Is there anything noteworthy you may want to mention about Ask the Builder?
 Can we expect anything new and surprising in the coming year?

 Tim: The biggest stuff in 2012 for AsktheBuilder.com: LIVE Streaming TV & a The Best of Ask the Builder Autoresponder Series.

 Thanks for taking the time Tim.
 Thanks out to everyone for reading, hope you enjoyed.
-Back tomorrow for a short string of project posts and stuff from around my (and maybe Barry‘s) house(s).
-Oh and again… why not the subscribe to Tim’s Newsletter?
-I did; Out. ~jb
+Back tomorrow for a short string of project progress posts and stuff from around my (and maybe Barry‘s) house(s).
+For more interviews of with industry stars, please see our Interview category.
+Cheers. ~jb